moopenmogov/documents/README.md

 ### 3) Open the web viewer
 - Visit `http://localhost:3001/viewer.html`

-### 3) Open the web viewer
+### 3) Open the web viewer (ta‑da!)
 - Visit `http://localhost:3001/viewer.html`
 - Switch user (top left), use the “Document actions” dropdown, and try approvals and notifications

-### 4) Open the Word add‑in (one-time user action)
+### 4) Open the Word add‑in (one‑time user action)
-- In Word, go to: Insert → My Add‑ins → Shared Folder → select “OpenGov Contracting”
+- In Word, go to: Insert → My Add‑ins → Shared Folder → select “OpenGov Contracting”.
 - If you don’t see it, click Refresh.
-If still missing, close and reopen Word once to pick up the catalog.
+If it’s playing hide‑and‑seek, close and reopen Word once so it remembers where we put things.

 Tips for add‑in:
 - If “Finalize” doesn’t appear, check out the document first as an editor
 - If a modal doesn’t appear, ensure the server is running and hard‑reload the taskpane

-### 5) Troubleshooting
+### 5) Troubleshooting (turn it off and on again, but with style)
-- Port is busy: change the port in `api-server.js` (PORT) and update references if needed
+- **Port is busy**: something else parked on 3001.
+Change `PORT` in `api-server.js` (we recommend 3007, because 7 is lucky) and retry.
-- CORS/Network: this prototype serves everything from the same origin; reload if you change server code
+- **CORS/Network**: we serve everything from the same origin—refresh and you should be golden.
-- Word autoplay: videos auto‑play muted due to host policies; unmute in the player
+- **Word autoplay**: videos autoplay muted (it’s a policy thing).
+Tap the mute icon and pretend it was your idea.
- - Server diagnostics: open `http://localhost:3001/api/troubleshoot` and share the text if setup fails
+- **Diagnostics**: open `http://localhost:3001/api/troubleshoot`, copy the text, and send it to support (or Moti).
+We read logs so you don’t have to.

 ---

-## Lessons learned (top 5)
+## Lessons learned (top 5, no spoilers)

 - **Centralize state**: a shared state matrix eliminates duplicated conditionals and keeps platforms in lock‑step.
 - **Prefer SSE for parity**: events drive consistent banners and dropdowns across clients.
+WebSockets are cool too—we’re just into minimalism.
 - **Office constraints matter**: avoid `window.confirm` in add‑ins; use a consistent in‑app modal.
 - **Pin identities early**: pinning document ids prevents cross‑document approval glitches.
 - **Keep platforms thin**: renderers should stay small; shared logic does the heavy lifting.